redpulse96/defcon_one/README.md

 # defcon_one
-This is the backend repo.
+This is the backend application